Applying to work in the UK

 Because of the complicated eligibility requirements and paperwork that is needed to apply for a temporary worker visa, it is usually best to speak to specialist immigration lawyers who can guide your efforts and offer you the best chance of success.

 The expert solicitors at Latitude Law can provide expert advice on all aspects of Charity Worker visa applications.
-We can provide detailed guidance about the requirements or prepare the entire application alongside a detailed representation document explaining how the relevant rules are met.
+We can provide detailed guidance about the requirements or prepare the entire application, alongside a detailed representation document explaining how the relevant rules are met.

 Latitude Law has significant experience of preparing successful Charity Worker visa applications.
 Thanks to our extensive knowledge of immigration rules, we are able to provide pragmatic advice and meet our clients’ needs.

-We have connections with the Home Office and other immigration authorities so we can advise you with confidence and ensure the entire immigration procedure runs smoothly and efficiently for you.
+We have connections with the Home Office and other immigration authorities, so we can advise you with confidence and ensure the entire immigration procedure runs smoothly and efficiently for you.

 As a boutique law firm specialising in UK-inbound immigration, our experts understand the complexity and uncertainty that constantly shifting visa and residence policies create for charity workers looking to work in the UK.

 Our lawyers can provide up-to-the-minute legal advice on how any changes will impact your application.
 We are pleased to be recognised as a leading law firm by the following independent bodies: The Times Best Law Firms 2024, Chambers & Partners 2024, Legal 500 2024 and Who'sWhoLegal 2024.
 These endorsements from the international legal directories demonstrate our integrity and success in dealing with difficult cases.
 We are also proud of our 5-star Google reviews from over 150 satisfied clients.

 Get in touch with our legal team today on 0300 131 6767 or fill out our enquiry form and we will get straight back to you.
-Face your future knowing you have the dedicated support of one of our expert lawyers.
+Let our legal experts take the uncertainty out of your Charity Worker visa application so you can start your successful immigration journey today.

-The Charity Worker visa is a category of UK Temporary Worker visas specifically designed for people who wish to come to the UK to undertake voluntary work in the charitable sector.
+The UK Charity Worker visa is a category of UK Temporary Worker visas specifically designed for people who wish to come to the UK to undertake voluntary work in the charitable sector.
 This visa allows for a stay of up to 12 months, or the period stated on the Certificate of Sponsorship plus an additional 14 days, whichever is shorter.

 It is essential to understand that this visa does not permit paid employment and is solely for unpaid voluntary work that contributes to the charity’s purpose.
-The work done must be directly related to the advancement or achievement of the sponsoring organisation’s charitable aims.
-This visa does not lead to settlement in the UK, but it provides an opportunity for those to support and contribute to UK charities temporarily.

 The costs involved in applying for a Charity Worker visa include: